industrydive/stripe-ctf-2-vm/docs/participating.md

 There are all sorts of ways to attack code: bad parameters, XSS, SQL injection, and more.
 Assume all of these are on the table.

+### Collaborate

+This is a learning exercise, and the best way to approach it is to work together, especially in the later levels where the puzzle is much more challenging.

 ### No changing the code!
 That only works for Captain Kirk.

 All of the challenge levels can be broken through the web interface, with the code running as it is presently written.
 Inspecting the code will lead you to how that can be done.

+### Victory is Obtaining the Secret From Level 8

+You start with level 0, and work your way to level 8.
+Victory is obtained by finding the key stored in level 8.
+You can verify that key with the contest administrators.

 [1]: https://www.virtualbox.org/wiki/Downloads
 [2]: ../levels